You are currently viewing PMS subsidy removal: Assessing the Impact on Construction Costs

 Cost of Labor and Construction Cost:

-Alongside the increase in building materials prices, the cost of labor is another crucial factor that will impact construction costs.
-As transportation costs rise, construction workers may demand higher wages to compensate for the increased cost of commuting or living expenses.
-This will further escalate the overall construction cost and, subsequently, drive up property prices.
 Developers and contractors will need to carefully manage labor costs and explore alternative strategies, such as optimizing construction processes or adopting cost-saving technologies, to mitigate the effects of the subsidy removal.

 Petrol subsidy